Jabbernut/csvPiper/README.md

 The tool will by default conform to rfc4180 and it's intended to match the end users character encoding and locale.

+# How to build

+1. *At the root execute the following command: cpp -xyz SomeFile.cpp*
+2. *Any more steps?*

+## Prerequecites to build

+*Do I need make?
+Is it enough with just a cpp complier?*

+# How to run

+## Examples